Running the project

 Using package-level scripts

-You can also run each package separately by running the dev
+You can also run each package separately by running the dev command in each of them:

 cd apps/api-harmonization